brotkrueml/typo3-matomo-integration/Documentation/Configuration/Index.rst

 Tag Manager
 -----------

-Container ID
+Container IDs
-   If you use the `Matomo Tag Manager`_, enter the container ID in this field.
+   If you use the `Matomo Tag Manager`_, enter the container IDs in this field.
    If no value is given, the tag manager code will not be embedded in the web page.